List of hundreds of England: Gloucestershire

-Whitstone (upper and lower divisions) – absorbed the Blacklow hundred by 1220.

 The Duchy of Lancaster (Gloucestershire) liberty was sometimes counted as a hundred.

 Hampshire

 The Domesday Survey mentions 44 hundreds in Hampshire, recorded as HanteScire and abbreviated as Hante.
 By the 14th century the number had been reduced to 37.
 The hundreds of East Medina and West Medina in the Isle of Wight are mentioned in 1316.
 The Isle of Wight obtained a county council of its own in 1890 and became a full ceremonial county in 1974.

 Hampshire has in the past been named Southamptonshire and is so recorded in the Commonwealth Instrument of Government, 1653.
 The name of the administrative county was changed from 'County of Southampton' to 'County of Hampshire' on 1 April 1959.
 The short form of the name, often used in postal addresses, is Hants.